infinite-table/infinite-react/www/pages/docs/latest/learn/grouping-and-pivoting/grouping-rows.page.md

 The example below puts it all together.

-Also see the <DataSourcePropLink name="groupRowsBy"> groupRowsBy API reference</DataSourcePropLink> to find out more.
+Also see the <DataSourcePropLink name="groupBy"> groupBy API reference</DataSourcePropLink> to find out more.

 <Sandpack title="Simple row grouping">